SPD13/creatures_js/README.md

 one-finger tap to left click, a two-finger tap to right click, a one-finger swipe to move the cursor, and a two-finger swipe to move the camera.
 A new button will show next to the burger menu to open the virtual keyboard for text input.

+**Can the game support multiple screens?**

+Yes.
+Extend your display (rather than mirroring it), then stretch the Chrome window holding the game across all the screens you want to use.
+Open the **burger menu (☰) → Config** and define a space on the **left**, **right**, **top**, or **bottom** side of the play area, in pixels.
+That space is left blank and the play area shrinks to fit beside it — giving you somewhere to move your floating windows (minimap, performance, debug console, Ask Claude) without hiding any of the game.

 **What keyboard shortcuts are available?**